potentialhades/ESP32_Simulation_Sensor_DHT22/README.md

 Where you can see the messages on broker -> Hivemq Broker Client: http://www.hivemq.com/demos/websocket-client/

+- Connection
-- Host - broker.mqttdashboard.com
+-> Host - broker.mqttdashboard.com
-- Port - 8000
+-> Port - 8000
-- KeepAlive - 60
+-> KeepAlive - 60
-- Click on 'Connect'
+-> Click on 'Connect'

 - Subsciptions - Add new Topic
 -> Topic: sala306/#